 2005 Dime Value Guides

-- 2005-P Dime— The Philadelphia mint produced over 1.4 billion copper-nickel clad dimes for general circulation.
-Most circulated examples retain only face value.
+- 2005-P Dime — The Philadelphia mint produced over 1.4 billion copper-nickel clad dimes for general circulation.
+Most circulated examples retain only face value, but high-grade MS67+ specimens with Full Bands are genuinely scarce.

-- 2005-D Dime— Minted in Denver with production exceeding 1.4 billion pieces.
-The mint mark appears on the obverse near Roosevelt’s neck.
+- 2005-D Dime — Minted in Denver with production exceeding 1.4 billion pieces.
+The “D” mint mark appears on the obverse near Roosevelt’s portrait, just below the date.

-- 2005-S DCAM Dime— San Francisco struck 2.275 million proof dimes featuring deep cameo contrast.
-These collector pieces showcase frosted designs against mirror-like fields.
+- 2005-S DCAM Dime — San Francisco struck 2.275 million proof dimes featuring deep cameo (DCAM) contrast.
+DCAM means the coin has heavily frosted design elements set against deeply mirrored, mirror-like fields — a stunning visual effect created by the proof striking process.

-- 2005-P Satin Finish Special Strike Dime— The U.S. Mint introduced satin finish coins in 2005, producing 1,160,000 at Philadelphia.
-These were sold exclusively in special mint sets.
+- 2005-P Satin Finish Special Strike Dime — The U.S. Mint introduced its Satin Finish coin program in 2005, producing 1,160,000 at Philadelphia.
+These were sold exclusively in special mint sets and represent a new category of collectible between business strikes and proof coins.

-- 2005-D Satin Finish Special Strike Dime— Denver produced 1,160,000 satin finish dimes with enhanced striking quality.
-These share the same special characteristics as Philadelphia issues.
+- 2005-D Satin Finish Special Strike Dime — Denver produced 1,160,000 satin finish dimes with enhanced striking quality.
+These share the same special Specimen (SP) grade designation as Philadelphia issues when certified.

 2005-P Dime Value